AgorastisMesaio/docker-img-netkit/README.md

 ![GitHub action workflow status](https://github.com/SW-Luis-Palacios/base-netkit/actions/workflows/docker-publish.yml/badge.svg)

-This Docker container is designed to provide a minimal Linux environment with multiple networking tools and an Nginx web server.
+This repository contains a `Dockerfile` aimed to create a *base image*.
+This base image is designed, in this case, to provide a minimal Linux environment with multiple networking tools and an Nginx web server.

 Typical use cases:

 - Include it as a service in a existing docker-compose.yml project
 - Use it as bastion to be "inside" your Docker network.
 - Troubleshoot networking from within the docker network.
+- Portal to internal URL's in my docker compose project.

 ## Features